 When learning to paint there is no shame in copying other artist’s works, especially the great masters as it is an excellent way to improve your painting skills.
 In this blog post, I show you how I recreate one of Edgar Payne’s paintings from a book called ‘Edgar Payne, The Scenic Journey’, which is a book depicting many of his artworks.
 I love to get inspiration from Edgar Payne and I hope this blog post inspires you too.

 Suitable for oils and acrylics.

 Edgar Payne was a master painter who travelled to many locations in the American South West as well as Europe in order to paint subjects such as mountains, rural landscapes, desert scenes, seascapes and boats among others.

-Edgar Payne would often paint from direct observation in the field known as painting ‘en plein air’.
-His paintings are characterised by bold, loose and gestural brush marks.
-He clearly mastered his subject and had a good eye for colours and values in the landscapes that he painted.
+Edgar Payne would often paint from direct observation in the field, known as painting ‘en plein air’.
+His paintings are characterized by bold, loose, and gestural brush marks.
+He clearly mastered his subject and had a good eye for colors and values in his painted landscapes.